alphagov/talk2ga/README.md

 2. **Backend API**
    - Implemented with Python3 using FastAPI.
    - Manages CRUD operations for updating a PostgreSQL database that stores analytics usage data.
-   - Utilizes LLM (Large Language Model) models via the LangChain framework to process user queries and generate SQL queries for the GA4 dataset.
+   - Utilises LLM (Large Language Model) models via the LangChain framework to process user queries and generate SQL queries for the GA4 dataset.

 ## LangFuse Integration

-AskAnalytics integrates closely with LangFuse, an open-source dashboard designed to log and visualize the execution flow of each LLM chain initiated by users.
+AskAnalytics integrates closely with LangFuse, an open-source dashboard designed to log and visualise the execution flow of each LLM chain initiated by users.
 This integration serves as a crucial debugging tool, offering detailed diagrams for monitoring and troubleshooting application performance.

 LangFuse can be set up locally using Docker Compose or accessed via a Cloud Run-hosted dashboard, providing flexibility in monitoring and managing application activities.